NAF fighter jets destroys insurgents artillery in Sambisa - Nigeria Today

 Adesanya stated that with the successful attacks, attempts by the remnants of the insurgents to reinforce their capability with the artillery piece was thwarted.

-Recall that it was a follow-up to other interdiction missions previously carried out in the Sambisa general area and other suspected terrorists’ hideouts.
+The News Agency of Nigeria (NAN) recalls that it was a follow-up to other interdiction missions previously carried out in the Sambisa general area and other suspected terrorists’ hideouts.
+(NAN)

-The post NAF fighter jets destroys insurgents artillery in Sambisa appeared first on Vanguard News.
+The post NAF fighter jets destroys insurgents artillery in Sambisa appeared first on The Nation Nigeria.

 Follow us on twitter @NigeriaTodayNG